 Aleksander Kulisiewicz was a songwriter and performer who composed 54 songs during more than five years of imprisonment in Sachsenhausen.
 He is also noteworthy for having created and preserved the largest collection of music composed in the Nazi camps.

 Music in Theresienstadt

-Theresienstadt has become synonymous with the 'music of the Shoah'.
-This is justified by the quality and quantity of the musical life there, which constitutes a special case in the Nazi camp system as a whole.
+Theresienstadt has become synonymous with the 'music of the Shoah' due to the quality and quantity of the musical life there and is a special case in the Nazi camp system.

 On this day